John Sheffield, 1st Duke of Buckingham and Normanby: Life

 John Sheffield was the only son of Edmund Sheffield, 2nd Earl of Mulgrave, and succeeded his father as 3rd Earl and 5th Baron Sheffield in 1658.

 At the age of eighteen he joined the fleet, to serve in the Second Anglo-Dutch War; on the renewal of hostilities in 1672 he was present at the Battle of Sole Bay, and in the next year received the command of a ship.
-He was also made a colonel of infantry, and served for some time under Turenne.
+He was also made a colonel of infantry, and served for some time under Henri de La Tour d'Auvergne, Viscount of Turenne.
 He was made a Knight of the Garter in 1674.
 In 1680 he was put in charge of an expedition sent to relieve the Garrison of the town of Tangier, which was then under siege by Moulay Ismail ibn Sharif.
 It was said that he was provided with a rotten ship in the hope that he would not return, but the reason of this abortive plot, if plot there was, is not exactly ascertained.
-At court he took the side of the Duke of York and helped to bring about Monmouth's disgrace.
+At court he took the side of the Duke of York and helped to bring about the Duke of Monmouth's disgrace.

 In 1682 he was dismissed from the court, apparently for putting himself forward as a suitor for the Princess Anne (who that year was aged 17 while Sheffield was 35 and himself not yet married), but on the accession of King James II, he received a seat in the Privy Council, and was made Lord Chamberlain.
 (He later married Catherine, the daughter of the king's mistress, Catherine Sedley).
 He supported James in his most unpopular measures, and stayed with him in London during the time of his flight.
 He also protected the Spanish ambassador from the dangerous anger of the mob.
 He acquiesced, however, in the "Glorious Revolution", and in 1694 was made Marquess of Normanby.
-In 1696 he refused in company with other Tory peers to sign an agreement to support William as their "rightful and lawful king" against Jacobite attempts, and was consequently dismissed from the privy council.
+In 1696 he refused in company with other Tory peers to sign an agreement to support William III as their "rightful and lawful king" against Jacobite attempts, and was consequently dismissed from the privy council.
 On the accession of Queen Anne, of whom he was a personal favourite, he was appointed Lord Privy Seal and Lord Lieutenant of the North Riding of Yorkshire, and in 1703 was created Duke of Buckingham and Normanby.
+(Buckinghamshire is one of the ceremonial counties of England.)

 During the predominance of the Whigs between 1705 and 1710, Buckingham was deprived of his office as Lord Privy Seal, but in 1710 he was made Lord Steward, and in 1711 Lord President of the Council.
 After Queen Anne's death he was not reappointed.
 He died on 24 February 1721 at his house in St. James's Park, on the site of the present Buckingham Palace.
 Buckingham was succeeded by his son, Edmund (1716–1735), on whose death the titles became extinct.